 Are you looking for the best Kauai luau for kids?
 We’ve been to all kinds of luaus, but we’ve been to Luau Kalamaku in Lihu twice!
 Keep reading for all the details and to get my personal experience at this luau dinner

-This Kauai Luau post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Kauai Luau post was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Luaus in Kauai are completely different than on any of the other Hawaiian Islands.
 And if you’re looking for the best Kauai luau for kids, Luau Kalamaku is unlike any other!